hepter/web-logic-analyzer/README.md

 ![Settings](images/2.png)

 ## Notes
+- Depending on whether it is ESP8266 or ESP32, you need to set different pins from the relevant place.
 - The hardware watchdog is disabled during capture in order to capture long-term obscure signals.
+- Set the MCU frequency to the highest available.
 - Even if the socket connection in the web interface is lost, it will automatically connect and continue to download signals after signal capture.
 Therefore, the web page should not be refreshed during capture.
 - Be sure to enter the correct sample rate (1.000.000hz) when importing so that you can decode the signals correctly in PulseView.
 - You can download PulseView software from [here](https://sigrok.org/wiki/Downloads) to view the captured signals.